sj-williams/go-simple-server/README.md

 # go-simple-server

-Super simple go http server for network testing etc
+Super simple go http server for network testing and anything else....

 ## Use